 Why donate through the Sew Face Masks Philadelphia?

-We have build lasting relationships with many non-profit, health care, and city and state agencies in the region, and have the latest visibility into everyone's needs.
-Our focus is individuals, essential workers, and community organizations- not just healthcare workers.
+We have build lasting relationships with many non-profit, health care, elected officials, library branches, and health departments in the region, and have good visibility into the latest needs as well as guidelines.
+We support individuals, essential workers, and community organizations- not just healthcare workers.
 Our distribution system spans a wide coverage area; this allows sewists to help stop the spread, while remaining safely at home, if they wish.
 We are more organized and can leverage our respective strengths and are together as a group working towards a larger goal, rather than individually.
 We have a closed-loop communication system with those that receive masks you donate; including healthcare administration.
 We take extra steps to ensure that no mask is ever discarded by a recipient.
 We vet safety and educational information via a multi-disciplinary team.
 Important safety and education updates are pushed out in real-time.

 What areas do you serve?

 We generally serve the Greater Philadelphia Area, including South Jersey.
 Please check out our coverage map here.

 How can I get masks to you if I live outside of the pickup zone?

 Please submit a donation request and then email us for our mailing address.

-Why is there a limit of 50 masks?
+Why is there a limit of 75 masks per request?